 Our facility in Verona, Missouri, while held by a prior owner, was designated by the EPA as a Superfund site and placed on the National Priorities List in 1983, because of dioxin contamination on portions of the site.
 Remediation was conducted by the prior owner under the oversight of the EPA and the Missouri Department of Natural Resources ("MDNR").
 While we must maintain the integrity of the capped areas in the remediation areas on the site, the prior owner is responsible for completion of any further Superfund remedy.
-We are indemnified by the sellers under our May 2001 asset purchase agreement covering our acquisition of the Verona facility for potential liabilities associated with the Superfund site and one of the sellers, in turn, has the benefit of certain contractual indemnification by the prior owner that executed the above-described Superfund remedy.
+We are indemnified by the sellers under our May 2001 asset purchase agreement covering our acquisition of the Verona, Missouri facility for potential liabilities associated with the Superfund site and one of the sellers, in turn, has the benefit of certain contractual indemnification by the prior owner that executed the above-described Superfund remedy.
+In September 2020, BCP Ingredients, Inc. ("BCP"), the Company subsidiary that operates the site received a General Notice Letter from the EPA regarding BCP's potential liability for 1,4 dioxane contamination at the site.
+We currently believe that the 1,4 dioxane contamination is associated with the former owner's operations and have engaged experts to study site conditions and hydrogeology in connection with preparing our response to the notice.